-Eight questions to ask when looking for a Christian boyfriend or girlfriend
+Seven important questions to ask when considering a potential boyfriend or girlfriend

-“Relationships” is a partnership and the most successful ones are those that began with friendship.
-The mark of a lasting relationship is how each other is able to help and support one another in time of crisis.
-Which goes to say, “I married my best friend”.
+“Relationships” is a partnership; the most successful ones begin with friendship.
+The mark of a lasting bond is how each other help and support one another in stressful situations.
+Which goes to say, “I married my best friend.”

 1 Timothy 5:8

-How a person behaves with his own family is indicative of how he or she will treat you in times of crisis.
-Likewise, a young man who is too dependent on his mother will have difficulties in establishing his own relationships.
+How a person behaves with his own family indicates how they will treat you in times of crisis or tension.
+Likewise, a young man too dependent on his parents will have difficulty establishing relationships.